Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: The Cotangent Bundle and Differential Operators

 We now introduce the critical geometric relationship between the cone $C$, the vector space $V$, and the group $G$.

-\begin{definition} Consider a locally closed smooth embedding $C^o \subset V^*$, where $V$ is a vector space and $V^*$ its dual.
-Let $C$ denote the closure of $C^o$ in $V^*$.
-Say we are given a rational\footnote{In particular, the action need neither be linear nor even regular.} action of a group $G$ on $V$.
-We consider the associated moment map \eqref{momentmap}.
-Define the composite:
+\begin{definition} Consider a locally closed smooth embedding $C^o\subset V^*$, where $V$ is a vector space and $V^*$ its dual, and let $C$ denote the closure of $C^o$ in $V^*$.
+Suppose that we are given a rational\footnote{In particular, the action need neither be linear nor even regular.} action of a group $G$ on $V$, and consider the associated moment map \eqref{momentmap}.
+Define the composite